Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What are the major sources
-and tactics of social influence?
+1. What are the major sources and tactics of social influence?
-2. What is social influence ?
+2. What is social influence ?`644`
 3. Why can conformity pressures in groups be so strong?`644`
 4. What happens when group norms are disregarded ?`644`
 5. What are groups ?
-Explain group pressure or social pressue  and their types ?
+Explain group pressure or social pressue  and their types ?`644`
 6. To what degree can a group produce conformity and it depends on what factors ? `645`
 7. What are social supporters ?
 8. What is group think ?
 How does it happen?
 How does it effect adversly  Example `646`
 9. What is compliance ?Techniques to gain compliance ? `647`
 10. What is foot in the door technique ?Why does the foot-in-the-door technique work?
-11. What is I/O psychology ?
+11. What is I/O psychology ?`649`
 12. What is obedience ?
+Shock experiment ?`649`
 13. Difference between compliance and obedience ?
 14. Why did so many individuals comply with the experimenter’s demands in Stanley Milgram experiment?`650`
 15.